A few scanning tips

 JPG Images for the Television and DVD

-Standard DVD players can show JPG image files from a regular data CDR disk.
-See your DVD player's manual about showing JPG images, for the media disk types it will play, and how many JPG files it will show.
-The DVD player will show any size of JPG image given to it, but it can only output the standard TV signal, so it must resample too-large images to the correct size, which can play sluggishly.
+Old DVD players can show JPG image files on the TV from a regular data CD disk.
+See your DVD player's manual about showing JPG images, for the media disk types it will play, and how many JPG files on the media that it can show.
+The DVD player will show any size of JPG image given to it (large images can be slow).

 Until HDTV, North American standard television screens (called NTSC for National Television System Committee) are drawn with 525 horizontal scan lines, 480 of which are visible on the screen (the remaining lines are blanked out to hide the duration of the beam retrace back to the top of the screen).
-It simply doesn't matter if the TV screen size is 12 inches or 60 inches, the number of picture lines is always the same.
+It simply doesn't matter if the TV screen size is 12 inches or 60 inches, the number of picture lines (and the resolution) is always the same.

 NTSC television is analog (before HDTV), but these 480 lines are correctly matched digitally by 480 pixels vertically.
 More cannot help.
 The TV aspect ratio (shape) is 4:3, so it is matched by 480 x 4/3 = 640 pixels horizontally.
 This is also the origin of the computer VGA 640x480 pixel screen size.